Fitness Level

-The Peloponnese conjures up images of ancient glories, epic struggles, valiant heroes and majestic vistas.
-The mere mention of names like Arcadia or Corinth, Sparta or Olympia, Nemea or Mycenae awakens our imagination, reminding us of fascinating legends and dramatic historical scenes reaching far across the ages.
+The Peloponnese is the epicentre of so much of Greek History: it inevitably conjures up images of ancient glories, epic struggles for power, valiant heroes and majestic vistas.
+The mere mention of names like Arcadia or Corinth, Sparta or Olympia, Nemea or Mycenae awakens our imagination, rekindling memories of fascinating legends and the pivotal historical events that played out against the outstanding scenery of this beautiful land.

-The fame of this large peninsula that forms the southern part of the Greek Mainland rests on its long and often spectacular history, making it a veritable heartland of European and Western culture.
-From the first farmers of the Neolithic to the Bronze Age Mycenaeans, via the glories of Classical Greece and Rome and the splendours of the Byzantine Empire, all the way up to the Ottoman Empire and the Greek War of Independence, the Peloponnese has often been centre-stage to key historical events.
-The region is also central in Greek myth – home to the heroes of Homer’s Iliad like King Agamemnon and Nestor, the deeds of Herakles (Hercules) and a place often frequented by the Gods themselves, be it in love or wrath.
+The fame of this great peninsula that forms the southern part of the Greek Mainland rests on a long and often spectacular history which makes it a veritable heartland of Europe’s formative years and the genesis of classical and western culture.
+From the first farmers of the Neolithic to the Bronze Age Mycenaeans, via the glories of Greece and Rome and the splendours of the Byzantine Empire, through the Ottoman centuries and the Greek War of Independence, the Peloponnese has usually been centre-stage in epochal historical events.
+The region is also central in Greek myth – home to the heroes of Homer’s Iliad like King Agamemnon and Nestor, the deeds of Herakles and a place often frequented by the gods themselves, moved by love or wrath.

-Join us in bringing these fascinating places and their history to life.
+Join us in bringing these fascinating places and their history to life on our expert-led Peloponnese tour.
 You’ll journey through stunningly beautiful scenery, from small fertile plains to rough and rugged mountains and rocky peninsulas jutting out into the blue waters of the Mediterranean.
 You’ll discover many of the area’s most famous highlights, including no less than six UNESCO World Heritage sites, such as the gargantuan Bronze Age fortifications of Tiryns and Mycenae, the Classical splendours of Olympia, famous for the games that still bear its name, Epidaurus with its beautiful theatre and beautiful Byzantine Mystras.

-You’ll also discover wonders off the beaten track, like mountainous Arcadia with its perched villages and gorge-side monasteries and the majestic Mani Peninsula, where a romantically wild landscape is perfectly matched by its traditional architecture.
+You’ll also discover wonders off the beaten track, like vast ancient Messene, and mountainous Arcadia with its perched villages and gorge-side monasteries, and the majestic Mani Peninsula, where a romantically wild landscape is perfectly matched by its traditional architecture.
 Naturally you’ll savour some of the region’s best traditional cuisine, sample many of the fine wines that have been cultivated here for millennia and stay in delightful accommodations and locations.

 We continue to Ancient Nemea, set in a fertile upland valley in the north of the Argolid.
-Here, we visit the sanctuary of Zeus, where important panhellenic (all-Greek) athletic games were celebrated every other year, the fame of which made Nemea a bone of contention between Corinth and its powerful neighbour, Argos.
+Here, we visit the sanctuary of Zeus, where important athletic games held every other year drew participants from all over the Greek world, the fame of which made Nemea a bone of contention between Corinth and its powerful neighbour, Argos.
 We pass through the long-vaulted tunnel to the beautifully-positioned stadium, its walls covered in graffiti left by ancient competitors.
-In the sanctuary itself, we explore the splendid Temple of Zeus and the museum, filled with finds from Nemea, as well as the Mycenaean Aidonia Treasure.
-Looted from a cemetery nearby, this important Bronze Age material mysteriously surfaced in the New York auction circuit and was eventually returned to Greece in 1996.
+In the sanctuary itself, we explore the splendid Temple of Zeus and the other buildings in the sanctuary that have so far been revealed by the excellent team that works here.

 A scenic drive into the southern Peloponnese begins on the peninsula’s east coast, through the southern Argolid and then following the shore of what was once Kynouria, the buffer over which Argos and Sparta glowered at each other.
 We stop at Leonidio beneath towering bluffs and russet stone ramparts for a delicious rural lunch and then continue through the extraordinarily beautiful Tzakonian Mountains - ancient Parnon - to the village of Kosmas, a good 1,150m (3,770ft) above sea level, where we stop for coffee and traditional sweets.

-The afternoon holds one of the greatest delights of the entire Peloponnese: Mystras.
-Founded by Latin crusaders (‘Franks’) after 1204 and the Fourth Crusade, Mystras is nevertheless a key Byzantine site, seat of an autonomously-run despotate within the Byzantine Empire between the thirteenth and fifteenth centuries.
-In those dying days of Byzantium, Mystras, with its direct connections to Constantinople, became a major centre of art and learning.
-Today, the town is abandoned, but its churches and monasteries still stand in great serenity and beauty on their lush green hillside overlooking Sparti below.
-High-quality frescoes decorate many of these monuments, opening great insights into an important and frequently overlooked part of European heritage, due to which Mystras is listed by UNESCO as a World Heritage site.
+Day 5: An important day begins with the medieval successor of Sparta, Mystras, the finest Byzantine site in the south of Greece.
+Founded by Latin crusaders – known here as ‘Franks’ - after the calamitous Fourth Crusade of 1204, Mystras is nevertheless better known as a major Byzantine site, seat of an autonomously-run despotate within the Byzantine Empire between the thirteenth and fifteenth centuries.
+In those dying days of Byzantium, Mystras, with its direct connections to Constantinople, became a vigorous centre of art and learning.
+Today the town is abandoned, but its churches and monasteries still stand in great serenity and beauty on their lush green hillside overlooking Sparti below and give a powerful impression of the last embers of Byzantium.
+High-quality frescoes decorate many of these monuments, offering great insights into an important and frequently overlooked part of European heritage, due to which Mystras is listed by UNESCO as a World Heritage site.

 Our first stop is at the spectacular caves of Diros, entered from a small cove and located just above sea level.
 Here, nature has spent the last few million years carving out a dazzlingly beautiful labyrinth of chambers and passages.
 Mostly flooded, they are accessible by boat and decorated with a stunning array of stalagmites, stalactites, draperies and other limestone concretions: a hidden world of dreamlike wonder.